Measurement of the radiative decay of polarized muons in the MEG experiment: MEG experiment

-A dedicated trigger system allows an efficient pre-se\-lec\-tion of $\megsign$ candidate events (MEG trigger), with an almost zero dead-time \cite{trigger2013}.
-Background is suppressed efficiently by requiring on-line a positron and a photon close to their kinematic limit moving in opposite direction in time coincidence.
+A dedicated trigger system allows an efficient pre-se\-lec\-tion of $\megsign$ candidate events (the MEG trigger), with an almost zero dead-time \cite{trigger2013,Galli:2014uga}.
+Background is efficiently suppressed by an on-line requirement of a positron and a photon close to their kinematic limit moving in opposite direction in time coincidence.
 In parallel to the main trigger, several other triggers are activated in a physics run.
 In this analysis, we select RMD events from the MEG trigger data while other trigger data are used for the calibration of the detectors and the normalization.

-To calibrate the detectors, several kinds of dedicated runs are frequently taken at different intervals.
+Several kinds of dedicated runs are frequently taken at different intervals to calibrate and monitor the detectors.
 Among them a run to calibrate the LXe detector with high energy photons close to the signal region is especially important.
-In this run, neutral pions are produced through the charge-exchange reaction $\pi^{-} {\rm p} \rightarrow \pi^{0} {\rm n}$, by using a negative pion beam brought to rest in a liquid-hydrogen target.
+In this run, neutral pions are produced through the charge-exchange reaction $\pi^{-} \mathrm{p} \rightarrow \pi^{0} \mathrm{n}$, by using a negative pion beam brought to rest in a liquid-hydrogen target.
 The photons from neutral pion decay $\pi^0\rightarrow \gamma \gamma$ are used to calibrate the LXe detector.
-A counter formed by nine NaI(Tl) crystals is placed on the opposite side of the LXe detector to tag one of the gamma rays\footnote{In 2011 this detector was replaced by a higher resolution BGO array.}, yielding a monochromatic source of 55 and 83~MeV photons.
-The photon energy, timing and position resolutions as well as the energy scale are measured in these runs.
+A counter formed by nine NaI(Tl) crystals\footnote{In 2011 this detector was replaced by a higher resolution BGO array.} is placed on the opposite side of the LXe detector to tag one of the $\gamma$-rays, yielding an almost monochromatic source of 55 and 83~MeV photons.
+The photon energy, timing and position resolutions as well as the energy scale are measured in this run.